Evaluating the Moral Beliefs Encoded in LLMs

 Research Scientist Intern

-Nino Scherrer was a visiting Research Scientist Intern at FAR, hosted by Claudia Shi.
-Prior to FAR, Nino has spent time at MPI Tübingen, Mila and the Vector Institute working on the synergies of causality and machine learning.
+Nino Scherrer was a visiting Research Scientist Intern at FAR.AI, hosted by Claudia Shi.
+Prior to FAR.AI, Nino has spent time at MPI Tübingen, Mila and the Vector Institute working on the synergies of causality and machine learning.
 He holds a Bachelor and Master Degree in Computer Science from ETH Zurich.

 Claudia Shi